Here Are The 'Outside The Box' Progressive Ideas 2020 Democrats Are Pitching

 Indeed, Biden hammered that idea home: "I love Bernie, but I'm not Bernie Sanders," he said at the time.

-Fortunately for Biden, he (and any other 2020 candidates) have a little over a year to show voters who they are... if they decide to run.
+Fortunately for Biden, he (and any other 2020 candidates) have a little over a year to show voters who they are ... if they decide to run.